Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Dynamics in real time and space

 Both spin and charge correlations decay exponentially at larger separations, and the correlation lengths are affected by photodoping, with the charge correlation length growing significantly relative to its equilibrium value.
 Fig.~\ref{fig:cuts_spin_charge_equal_time} shows the spin and charge correlations in equilibrium (i.e. with $A_0=0$, $t<0$) and at $t=10$ after pumping.
 The correlation lengths obtained by fitting an exponential form to the data between $x=6$ and $x=12$ are given in Table~\ref{tab:xi}.

 The spin correlation length $\xi_s$ is reduced by approximately one lattice unit after the pump.
 However, the most notable difference between the equilibrium and nonequilibrium spin correlations is the very fast decay of the latter at short range, before the exponential decay characterised by $\xi_s$ takes over.
-This behaviour is evident for $x \le 3$ in the upper panel of Fig.~\ref{fig:cuts_spin_charge_equal_time} where, although the spin correlations at $x=0$ (i.e. the squared magnetizations) are of similar magnitude for the equilibrium and nonequilibrium data, by $x=3$ there is an order of magnitude difference between the equilibrium and nonequilibrium cases.
-This effect is even more pronounced for the $A_0=0.45$ leg direction pump and the rung direction pump because of the local minimum at $x=2$.
+This behaviour is evident for $x \le 3$ in the upper panel of Fig.~\ref{fig:cuts_spin_charge_equal_time} where, although the spin correlations at $x=0$ (i.e. the squared magnetizations) are of similar magnitude for the equilibrium and nonequilibrium data, by $x=3$ there is an order of magnitude difference between the equilibrium and nonequilibrium cases{, showing strong suppression of magnetic correlations by the pump}.
+This effect is even more pronounced for the $A_0=0.45$ leg{-}direction pump and the rung{-}direction pump because of the local minimum at $x=2$.
 Thus, the value of $\xi_s$ alone does not capture the extreme weakness of correlations beyond nearest neighbour in the nonequilibrium state.

 The inset of the lower panel of Fig.~\ref{fig:cuts_spin_charge_equal_time} and the data in Table~\ref{tab:xi} show that connected charge correlations after pumping are strongly enhanced relative to equilibrium.
 Although the post pump spin and charge correlation lengths are similar, their short range behaviours are different.
 For charge correlations there is no additional strong suppression on going from $x=1$ to $x=2$, and there is no local minimum at $x=2$.
-The increase in $\xi_c$ can be interpreted as a consequence of the conservation of charge: the pump increases the doublon occupancy of a site, which must also reduce the neighbouring charge density, and thus leads to an enhanced anticorrelation.
+The increase in $\xi_c$ can be interpreted as a consequence of the conservation of charge: the pump increases the doublon occupancy of a site, which must also reduce the {surrounding} charge density, and thus leads to an enhanced anticorrelation.

 We end this section by examining the equal time spin correlations in momentum space,